-Perhaps the pioneer in promoting their products in China was the largest brewing company in Russia, selling its beer brands from the Baltic to the Sea of Japan.
-In the middle of the 2000-ies, this company opened its sales office in Beijing.
-I do not see that since that time the beer of this brand has taken some solid positions in the Chinese market, but the fact that it is present there in small volumes is undeniable.
+Perhaps the pioneer in promoting its products in China was the largest brewing company in Russia, which sells its brands of beer from the Baltic to the Sea of Japan.
+Back in the mid-2000s, this company opened its sales office in Beijing.
+I don’t see that since then this brand's beer has taken any strong position in the Chinese market, but the fact that it is present there in small volumes is an indisputable fact.
 What is ten years in such a difficult business, what is the competition with several dozen popular names of Chinese, American, English, German and Japanese beer.

-In those years, there was a case of an attempt to enter the Chinese market of the products of one of the flour mills in the Altai Territory.
+In those years, there was a case of an attempt to enter the Chinese market for the products of one of the mills of the Altai Territory.
 Then I lived in Beijing.
-On one of the forums, the owner of this enterprise wrote to me and asked me to help in establishing contacts with purchasing departments of Chinese grocery stores.
-I immediately warned him, explaining that the proposed delivery of flour in the amount of one to two or three cars per year is unlikely to interest the Chinese partners, for which such a proposal is unworthy of their attention a light sneeze.
+On one of the forums, the owner of this enterprise wrote to me and asked me to help in establishing links with the purchasing departments of Chinese grocery store chains.
+I immediately warned him, explaining that the proposed deliveries of flour in the amount of one or two or three wagons per year would hardly be of interest to Chinese partners, for whom such an offer is a slight sneeze unworthy of their attention.

 My vis-a-vis did not believe and wished to see the situation personally on the spot.
 The result of his one-week stay in Beijing was the rejection of these plans.
 They accepted him, listened to him, promised to think over his proposal.
 And instantly forgotten.
 Thus, one of the first attempts to bring Altaic flour to the domestic market of the People's Republic of China ended, and never began.